 Publication Date: October 1, 2019

 Giorgio de Chirico (1888-1978) was born in Greece to Italian parents.
-A gifted and prolific painter, de Chirico is considered the founder of the metaphysical school of art; and a significant influence on the surrealists.
-Over the course of his long career, de Chirico was involved with many of the twentieth century’s major art-world figures: he designed costumes for Sergei Diaghilev’s Ballets Russes and set productions for Luigi Pirandello; he was photographed by Irving Penn.
+A gifted and prolific painter, de Chirico is considered the founder of the metaphysical school of art and a significant influence on the surrealists.
+Over the course of his long career, he was involved with many of the twentieth century’s major art-world figures: he designed costumes for Sergei Diaghilev’s Ballets Russes and set productions for Luigi Pirandello; he was photographed by Irving Penn.
 De Chirico was also a prolific writer.
 His French writing has been translated by John Ashbery, Louise Bourgeois, and others.
 Geometry of Shadows compiles for the first time in translation the entirety of de Chirico’s Italian poems.

 Stefania Heim received a translation fellowship from the National Endowment for the Arts for her work on Giorgio de Chirico.
-A founding editor of CIRCUMFERENCE: Poetry in Translation, she is the author of the poetry collections HOUR BOOK, which was selected by Jennifer Moxley for the Sawtooth Prize, and A Table that Goes On for Miles, which was selected by Brenda Shaughnessy for the Gatewood Prize.
+A founding editor of CIRCUMFERENCE: Poetry in Translation, she is the author of the poetry collections HOUR BOOK and A Table that Goes On for Miles.
 She lives in Washington.

 De Chirico was an artist between and betwixt languages and modes of expression, and his timeless, migrating perspective forever gestured at what lies beyond our grasp.
 His poems, as essential and as mysterious as his paintings, evoke a multitude of places, emotional hues, and liminal states of being.
 How thrilling to have them for the first time in English thanks to Stefania Heim’s exacting and exuberant translations.